Leonamrsm/fome-zero-company/README.md

 1. Marketplace was the assumed business model
 2. The three views created in the dashboards were: Countries View, Cities View and Types of Cuisine view.
 3. Only the first type of cuisine was considered among restaurants that have more than 1 type of cuisine.
 E.g.: if the type of cuisine of a restaurant is *“Italian, Pizza, Fresh Fish”, only “Italian” was considered in the analyses.*

+# 3. Solution strategy

+A strategic panel was developed to visualize how restaurants are distributed across countries, cities and types of cuisine and an overview of all registered restaurants.

+For each view, the following set of metrics was obtained:

+## 3.1.
+Countries Vision

+1. Number of restaurants per country.
+2. Number of cities with registered restaurants per country.
+3. Average rating of restaurants by country.
+4. Average price of restaurants by country.

+## 3.2.
+Cities Vision

+1. Top 7 cities with the highest average rating for restaurants.
+2. Top 7 cities with the lowest average aggregate rating for restaurants.
+3. Top 7 cities with the highest average restaurant prices.
+4. Top 7 cities with the lowest average restaurant prices.
+5. Top 7 cities with the most restaurants registered with an average rating above 4.
+6. Top 7 cities with the most restaurants registered with an average rating below 2.5.
+7. Top 10 cities with the highest number of registered restaurants with different types of cuisine.

+## 3.3.
+Cuisines Vision
+1. Metrics showing the top 5 restorations with the highest ratings.
+2. Table showing details of the top n restaurants with the highest reviews.
+3. Bar graph: Aggregate Average Score X Type of Cuisine.
+4. Bar graph: Average Price Variation Index of Restaurants X Type of Cuisine.

+# 4. Top 3 Data Insights

+- The country with the lowest average aggregate score for restaurants is Brazil.
+- Singapore is the country with the highest average restaurant price index.
+- The city of Muntinlupa in the Philippines is the city with the highest average score for registered restaurants (4.9/5.0).

+# 5. The final product of the project

+Panel, online, hosted in a Cloud and available for access on any device connected to the internet.

+The panel can be accessed through this link: https://fome-zero-company-leonamrsm.streamlit.app/

+# 6. Conclusion

+The objective of this project is to create a set of graphs and/or tables that display these metrics in the best possible way for the CEO.

+Strategies can be created from the graphs to improve the average ratings of registered restaurants.

+# 7. Next Steps

+1. Create new filters
+2. Add new business insights.
+3. Improve the distribution of graphs and metrics in each view.